danielbodnar/awesome-stars/README.md

 ## wasm

+- [emattiza/template-wasmcloud](https://github.com/emattiza/template-wasmcloud) - A template for gitpod development w/ wasmcloud
+- [thangchung/webassembly-tour](https://github.com/thangchung/webassembly-tour) - ⚙️ Take you through a tour of WebAssembly (WASM targets on WASI) with wasmCloud, Krustlet, WAGI, etc. 🌟 Give it a star if you like it.
+- [vshymanskyy/awesome-wasm-tools](https://github.com/vshymanskyy/awesome-wasm-tools) - 😎 A curated list of awesome, language-agnostic WebAssembly tools
+- [wasmerio/awesome-wasi](https://github.com/wasmerio/awesome-wasi) - 😎 Curated list of awesome things regarding WebAssembly WASI ecosystem.
 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
 Build serverless backends with zero-trust and less code, no matter where and how your (legacy) systems are.
 - [rustwasm/gloo](https://github.com/rustwasm/gloo) - A modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM
 - [tantaraio/voy](https://github.com/tantaraio/voy) - 🕸️🦀 A WASM vector similarity search written in Rust